MRUDALPATEL/resume-analyzer/README.md

 * Add multiple AI analysis modes
 * Improve scoring system
 * Add export as PDF
-* Add login/authentication
 * Add resume improvement suggestions

 ---

-If you want, I can format it differently (minimal, fancy, or company-style), or generate a **PDF version** for submission.